CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Experiments

 So far, we have focused on the generalization capability of DST models on \textsc{CoCo}-generated conversations using different slot-value and slot-combination dictionaries.
 We have observed that all three DST models are consistently most susceptible to conversations generated by \textsc{CoCo+}(rare) strategy.
 Instead, we now seek to answer the following question: \textit{Would using conversations generated by \textsc{CoCo+}(rare) to augment the training data help these DST models in better generalizing to unseen slot values and/or novel scenarios?} Towards exploring this direction in a principled way, we design a new slot value dictionary (\textit{train-O}) similar to out-of-domain unseen slot-value dictionary (\textit{O}).
 For a fair comparison, we make sure that the slot values in \textit{train-O} (please refer to Appendix~\ref{appendix:slot_value} for the complete dictionary) do not overlap with the one (\textit{O}) used for generating test conversations.

 We first retrain each DST model on the MultiWOZ training split augmented with \textsc{CoCo+}(rare)-generated conversations using \textit{train-O} slot-value dictionary.
 Retrained DST models are then evaluated on original test set as well as on the counterfactual test sets generated by \textsc{VS} and various versions of \textsc{CoCo+}.
-Results presented in Figure \ref{fig:retraining} shows that retraining on the \textsc{CoCo+}(rare)-augmented training data improves the robustness of all three DST models across the board.
-Most notably, this data augmentation strategy rebounds the performance of \textsc{TripPy} on \textsc{CoCo+}(rare)-generated test set from 35.5\% to 56.2\%, significantly closing the gap with its performance (61.3\%) on the original held-out test set.
-We also observe that retrained DST models obtains an improved joint goal accuracy on the original MultiWOZ test set compared to their counterparts trained only on the original MultiWOZ train split, further validating the quality of \textsc{CoCo}-generated conversations.
-Finally, we would like to highlight that retrained \textsc{TripPy} model achieves 62.6\% joint goal accuracy, improving the previous state-of-the-art by 1.3\%.
+Results presented in Figure \ref{fig:retraining} show that retraining on the \textsc{CoCo+}(rare)-augmented training data improves the robustness of all three DST models across the board.
+Most notably, it rebounds the performance of \textsc{TripPy} on \textsc{CoCo+}(rare)-generated test set from 35.5\% to 56.2\%, significantly closing the gap with its performance (61.3\%) on the original test set.
+We also observe that retrained DST models obtain an improved joint goal accuracy on the original MultiWOZ test set compared to their counterparts trained only on the original MultiWOZ train split, further validating the quality of \textsc{CoCo}-generated conversations.
+Finally, we would like to highlight that retrained \textsc{TripPy} achieves 62.6\% joint goal accuracy, improving the previous state-of-the-art by 1.3\%.
 We leave the exploration of how to fully harness \textsc{CoCo} as a data augmentation approach as future work.